usagov/usagov-2021/README.md

     `http://default/user/reset/1/123456789/ai6u4-iY1LgZFUjwVW2uXjh5jblqgsfUHGFS_U/login`

-3. Replace the `default` portion with `localhost`.
+3. Replace `default` with `localhost`.
 It should now be in the form:

     `http://localhost/user/reset/1/123456789/ai6u4-iY1LgZFUjwVW2uXjh5jblqgsfUHGFS_U/login`

     **Note:** This is a ONE-TIME login.
-4. Adjust your credentials accordingly, so that you have a valid username/password combination to use for logging in to the Drupal portal going forward.
+4. Adjust your credentials accordingly, so that you have a valid username/password combination to use for logging into the Drupal portal going forward.
 You will need a valid username/password combination to provide to the Cypress tests, as well as for logging in to the Drupal portal directly.

 5. Navigate to [Admin -> People](http://localhost/admin/people), find your user account, and edit it to add a password.